kolkhis/tech-notes/linux/nfs.md

 # NFS

-NFS (Network File Share) is a way to serve a mountpoint over a network.
+NFS (Network File Share) is a type of network attached storage that provides a way to serve a mountpoint over your network.

+It's worth noting that NFS only shares to Linux machines.
+If you want a Windows-compatible network storage solution, check out [Samba](./samba.md).

 ## Setting up NFS